Juno II: History

-The first launch of a Juno II, Pioneer 3 on 6 December 1958, suffered a premature first-stage cutoff, preventing the upper stages from achieving sufficient velocity.
+The first launch of a Juno II, Pioneer 3 on 6 December 1958, suffered a premature first-stage cutoff, preventing the upper stages from achieving sufficient velocity to fly past the Moon.
 Pioneer 3 could not escape Earth orbit, but transmitted data for some 40 hours before reentering the atmosphere.
 A malfunction in a propellant depletion circuit was found to be the cause of the failure, although the exact nature of it could not be determined.
 The circuit was redesigned afterwards.

 Pioneer 4 launched successfully on 3 March 1959, making for the only first-generation U.S. lunar probe to accomplish all of its mission goals, as well as the sole successful U.S. lunar probe until 1964.
 After Pioneer 4, NASA shifted their lunar efforts to the bigger Atlas-Able booster and decided instead to utilize the Juno II for Earth orbital launches.
 By removing the fourth stage, the payload capacity was nearly doubled.

-The attempted launch of an Explorer satellite on 16 July 1959 failed dramatically when the Juno II lost control almost immediately at liftoff, performing a cartwheel before the range safety officer sent the destruct command.
+The attempted launch of Explorer S1 on 16 July 1959 failed dramatically when the Juno II lost control almost immediately at liftoff, performing a cartwheel before the range safety officer sent the destruct command.
 The almost fully fueled booster crashed a few hundred feet from the pad, blockhouse crews watching in stunned surprise at the upper stage motors burning on the ground.
 Cause of the mishap was quickly traced to a short between two diodes in a power inverter, which cut off power to the guidance system at liftoff and caused the Juno's engine to gimbal to full stop, flipping the vehicle onto its side before Range Safety action was taken.
 To prevent a recurrence of this failure mode, improved coatings were used on the circuit boards in the booster.

 On 15 August 1959, the next Juno II was flown, carrying the Beacon satellite.
 While first-stage performance was nominal, the upper stages malfunctioned.
 One intended experiment on this mission was the ejection of four flares stowed in the interstage section, which would be tracked and photographed during the launch.
 However, things went awry when the flare ejection failed to take place on schedule.
 The control system also malfunctioned and drove the upper stages into the Atlantic Ocean instead of orbit.
 It was concluded that one of the flares deployed inside the interstage section instead of outside like it was intended to, causing the guidance compartment to depressurize and cause loss of vehicle control.

 Explorer 7 was scheduled for launch in the last week of September 1959, but a Jupiter missile test on an adjacent pad failed just after liftoff on 15 September 1959 and the Juno II suffered minor damage from flying debris.
 This was quickly repaired, and the launch performed successfully on 13 October 1959.
 Explorer 7 would be the last Juno II launch from LC-5 as the pad was then permanently reassigned to Project Mercury.